highlightjs/highlight.js/docs/reference.rst

 **type**: boolean

-Returns just found ending lexem back into parser.
+Returns just found ending lexeme back into parser.
 This is used for example to parse Javascript embedded into HTML.
 A Javascript block ends with the HTML closing tag ``</script>`` that cannot be parsed with Javascript rules.
 So it is returned back into its parent HTML mode that knows what to do with it.